Easy As Hacks Students Can Use To Save Serious Cash

 • A confirmation letter from your uni, TAFE, or college outlining your acceptance offer and the cost of the course

-2. Use your student card
+2. Use your student card for everything!

-3. Get a job
+3. Find a flexible job

 4. Look for work in the right places

-• Search online job websites like Seek, CareerOne and Jora.
+• Search online job websites like Seek, CareerOne, and Jora.

 5. Save on clothes